Incorporating a Sole Trade

 You will need to notify HMRC within 3 months of starting to trade in your new company that you are trading.
 You will be sent a form by HMRC when you form your company that allows you to do this.
 Once registered as trading HMRC will know to expect accounts and a corporation tax return on an annual basis.

 If your company is expecting to turnover more than £85,000 a year you will probably need to register for VAT and in some situations it may benefit you to register voluntarily for VAT if your turnover is less than £85,000.
-For further information please see our Tax Advice area.
+For further information please see our section on tax advice.

-If your sole trade was already registered for VAT then the registration can be transferred to the limited Company.
-You will need to inform HMRC within 30 days by posting a VAT 484 for or online via your VAT account.
+If your sole trade was already registered for VAT then the registration can be transferred to the limited company.
+You will need to inform HMRC within 30 days by posting a VAT 484 form or online via your VAT account.

 If you have employees then the company will need to be registered as an employer with HMRC and if you will be operating as a CIS contactor or subcontractor then again this will need to be registered with HMRC.

 Incorporating your sole trade into a limited company comes with several implications that you should be aware of.
 One of these is the changes to how you pay your income tax which will likely now be through self assessment to encapsulate your income from salary, dividends and other income streams you may have.

 A main advantage of incorporating your business is the limited liability associated with running your business through a company.
 While as a sole trader you are personally responsible for the businesses debts once you incorporate your business is it’s own separate entity which allows you greater access to credit and provides a more professional image.

 Another important impact to consider is the division of the company shares. you may want to consider allocating some shares to a partner or family member as another director or through the use of A & B shares to divide the companies income and which may have beneficial tax implications for you.
 Conferring with tax practitioners as to the best way to do this is advisable and can help you in optimising your business.